Laser hair removal Contraindications

-Treatment with a retinoid such as Roaccutane cause changes in the skin’s ability to heal and there is a significant risk of keloid scarring.
+Treatment with a retinoid such as Roaccutane cause changes in the skin’s ability to heal and there is a significant laser hair removal contraindications.
 Treatments with certain anti-acne medication (especially Roaccutane®) are therefore contra-indicated for laser hair removal.
-Six months should have elapsed since the end of the medication before starting the sessions.
+You need to wait for six months after the end of the medication before starting your session.

 The use of anticoagulants

 These drugs can cause side effects when mixed with laser treatment.
 Using a laser can cause small haemorrhages in skin tissue.
-It is therefore imperative that you advise your Epilium & Skin team that you are taking anticoagulant medication.
+It is therefore imperative that you advise your Epilium & Skin team when you take anticoagulant medication.

 The laser light must bypass moles since there is a risk of degeneration.
-The presence of some well-defined moles is not a contra-indication for laser hair removal, but the presence of several of them in the area to be treated is a ‘no-go’ for the consultant and your Epilium & Skin team.
+The presence of some well-defined moles is not a contra-indication for laser hair removal, but the presence of several of them in the treated area is a ‘no-go’ for the consultant and your Epilium & Skin team.

 Should herpes have been evident on previously laser treated areas, it should have disappeared before further laser treatment.
 Patients with apparent cold sore symptoms (herpes simplex) must have been prescribed and used a preventative treatment before considering laser hair removal.

 An evolving skin infection

 In order to avoid any aesthetic risk or causing trauma to the infected area, a laser treatment cannot be considered until complete healing has been achieved.